 Robotics Erlangen is a group of about 25 students from the Friedrich-Alexander-Universität Erlangen-Nürnberg.
-We are based at the Chair of Computer Science 4, Distributed Systems and Operating Systems at the Technical Faculty, but our members study computer science as well as other technical courses such as mechatronics, electrical engineering or mechanical engineering.
+We are based at the Chair of Computer Science 4, Distributed Systems and Operating Systems at the Technical Faculty.
+However, our members study not only computer science but also other technical disciplines such as mechatronics, electrical engineering, or mechanical engineering.

-Since 2007 we have dedicated ourselves to the world of robot soccer.
-Operating the most beautiful thing in the world with small robots is a real challenge.
-According to the regulations of the RoboCup, the soccer game must take place completely autonomously – so we are only allowed to cheer during the game.
+Since 2007, we have dedicated ourselves to the world of robot soccer.
+Operating the beautiful game through small robots is a real challenge.
+According to the regulations of RoboCup, the soccer match must take place completely autonomously – during the game, we are only allowed to cheer.

-In the years from 2015 to 2019, our team also included a team from the Logistics League.
-This part of the team, based at the Chair of Factory Automation (FAPS), dealt with automated production technology using robots.
-For this purpose, production facilities must be explored, approached and operated during the tournament in order to produce products in the shortest possible time and then transport them to the desired acceptance or further processing locations.
+From 2015 to 2019, our team also included a Logistics League squad.
+This team, based at the Chair of Production Automation (FAPS), focused on automated production technology using robots.
+For this purpose, during the tournament, production facilities need to be explored, approached, and operated to produce products in the shortest possible time and then transport them to the desired acceptance or further processing locations.

-We are also present at our own university: our robots show their talent at many events such as various school contact fairs.
-And the Long Night of Science regularly brings our robot laboratory to a boil.
+But we are not only active internationally, but also on a national level at our own university.
+Our robots showcase their talent at many events like various student contact fairs.
+And the Long Night of Sciences regularly brings our robot lab to life.

-Are you interested, or do you want to see the robots live?
-Write us!
-Are you interested in supporting our project?
+Got interested or want to see the robots live?
+Write to us!
+Interested in supporting our project?
 Contact us!